What are the most important things to know about saquinavir?

 - If you have any other medical conditions.

 - If you are pregnant or plan to become pregnant.
 Talk to your health care provider about the risks and benefits of taking saquinavir during pregnancy.
+For more information on the use of saquinavir during pregnancy, please refer to the Recommendations for the Use of Antiretroviral Drugs in Pregnant Women with HIV Infection and Interventions to Reduce Perinatal HIV Transmission in the United States.

 - If you are using HIV and Birth Control infographic. -based birth control (such as pills, implants, or vaginal rings).
 Saquinavir may make these forms of birth control less effective.
 Your health care provider can help you decide how to adjust your birth control while you are taking saquinavir.
 For more information about using birth control and HIV medicines at the same time, view the HIVinfo